IU-PR/Capstone_project/content/docs/2025/Fluently/week2.md

 ### Backend

-- Configure authentication on swagger page
+- configure authentication on swagger page
-- Make telegram bot to learn words and see some stars
+- make telegram bot to learn words and see some stats
 - write tests for API
+- check test coverage via SonarQube

 ### ML

-- Develop smart system that construct lessons
+- Develop smart system that will generate exercises for lessons

 ### Data Analysis